 modification for the Saracen however, was to fit a 12-36T rear cassette

 and get a bit more mileage out of the 44T front chainwheel.
 This also

 gave a somewhat balance-challenging bottom ratio of 22/36 = 0.61:1,

-which is not particularly practical for ordinary roads, but is good
+which was not particularly practical for ordinary roads, but was good

 for cycling on the steep tracks found in this part of the

 world.
 Note that when fitting a casette with larger sprockets, it will

 Once I had built my first e-bike, I did